isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1742.md

 ---
-title: 'Circular Gas Cutter'
+title: 'Encrusting Machine'
 permalink: /productivity-solutions-grant/solutionrepo/solution1742
 ---

-## Circular Gas Cutter
+## Encrusting Machine

 ## Overview

 **Description**

-Automatic rotating and portable cutting machine designed to efficiently and accurately cut-out circle parts on materials such as steel plates using gas/oxy-fuel, during the shipbuilding construction process in M&OE industry workshop or shipyard.
-The equipment allows reduction in time and manpower needed for preparation and touch-up work during cutting operations.
+An encrusting machine is typically used in bakeries/ confectionaries to automate the bun-filling process.
+The machine can take a batch of dough, inject the filling, shape the bun and lay the final product out in trays ready for delivery.
+It is recommended for the Encrusting machine to allow manufacturing of large products up to 180g to allow for scalability

-Cost of equipment capped at $18,750 per unit
+Cost of equipment capped at $25,000 per unit

 ## Solution Packages Option(s)